-We have three reporting periods for grades one to six students; early November, late February and June.
+We have one reporting period for Kindergarten to grade nine students; June.
 The final report is sent on the last day of the school year.
-Kindergarten students receive reports in February and June.
-Parent Teacher Interviews occur twice a year, in the months of October & February,
+Parent Teacher Interviews occur twice a year, usually in the months of October & February.

-October 22-23 and February 26-27.
 You are welcome to request a conference at any time with any teaching staff, however, we request that you contact the school office to make an appointment to be held during non-instructional time.
-At the Junior High level, we utilize

-PowerSchool for data management as a partial means to report student achievement.
-Parents can access their child's marks in real time online beginning about mid-October.
-Please check the website for details on how to log in and access marks.
+We utilize PowerSchool for data management as a means to report student achievement.
+Please check PowerSchool early and often for regular updates on the progress of your child(ren).